 Enjoy, and please be sure to report any bugs, regressions or suggestions on flamerobin-devel list.

 25 January 2012 – Flamerobin 0.9.3 revision 2210 binary snapshots for Windows are available on SF.net.
-Feedback on field and text delimiter settings for save grid data as CSV file command would be especially welcome.
-Enjoy, and please be sure to report any bugs, regressions or suggestions on flamerobin-devel list.
+Feedback on field and text delimiter settings for saving grid data as CSV file commands would be especially welcome.
+Enjoy, and please be sure to report any bugs, regressions, or suggestions on the flame robin-devel list.

 What’s new in this version:

 – Context variables WIRE_COMPRESSED and WIRE_ENCRYPTED were added to the SYSTEM namespace to report compression and encryption status, respectively, of the current connection.
 See Context Variables: v.3.0.4 for details.